 We are excited to announce the new name of the grant program formerly known as the Effective Animal Advocacy Fund (EAA Fund).
-From now on, the program will be referred to as ACE Movement Grants.
-The objective of the grant program remains the same: to fund promising animal advocacy projects.
+From now on, the program will be referred to as Movement Grants.1 The objective of the grant program remains the same: to fund promising animal advocacy projects.
 In this article, we will explain the reasoning behind our decision to rename the grant program and reiterate our thinking about its purpose, as the program has evolved since its inception in late 2018.

 Motivations for the Renaming

-Under the consultation of Animal Charity Evaluators (ACE) staff and stakeholders, we renamed the grant program from Effective Animal Advocacy Fund to ACE Movement Grants to more accurately reflect its mission.
+Under the consultation of Animal Charity Evaluators (ACE) staff and stakeholders, we renamed the grant program from Effective Animal Advocacy Fund to Movement Grants to more accurately reflect its mission.
 Below we describe other factors that were considered.

 All Our Work Aims to Support Effective Animal Advocacy